 West Loch Community Shoreline Park Trail is a 3 mile moderately trafficked out and back trail located near Ewa Beach, Hawaii that features a lake and is good for all skill levels.
-The trail is primarily used for walking and birding and is accessible from January until January.
+The trail is primarily used for walking and birding and is best used from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash